BlueGob/cuby/README.md

 # cuby
-this is an alogrithm for sorting processes based on config file and using algorithms fifo/sjf/round robin/.. this project is developped using make file and C under linux. i love to call it cuby 👊
+this is an alogrithm for scheduling processes based on config file and using algorithms fifo/sjf/round robin/.. this project is developped using make file and C under linux. i love to call it cuby 👊
 ## installation